Anti-Dialectics For Absolute Beginners

 This Essay is a greatly simplified, down-to-earth summary of a few of the main arguments against classical Dialectical Materialism [DM] presented at this site -- and, believe it or not, this has been done from a Marxist angle.

-As is the case with all my work, nothing here should be read as an attack either on Historical Materialism [HM] -- a theory I fully accept --, or, indeed, on revolutionary socialism.
+As is the case with all my work, nothing here should be read as an attack either on Historical Materialism [HM] -- a scientific theory I fully accept --, or, indeed, on revolutionary socialism.
 I remain as committed to the self-emancipation of the working class and the dictatorship of the proletariat as I was when I first became a revolutionary nearly thirty-five years ago.

 The difference between DM and HM, as I see it, is explained here.
 I have dealt with the claim that Marx himself accepted DM, here and here.